Yuhao018/Making-Journal/journal-pages/week-02.md

 - What data and visual aspects from Experiment 1 did you choose to work with, and why?

+  *I've chosen to use the bar graph data from experiment 1.
+The data shows how many times I smiled during different periods of the day.
+This is quantitative data, so it's easier to represent using code.
+In p5, a bar graph can be created using simple rectangles.
+I also expressed the different colour categories from the original drawing in code, to represent different activities such as gaming, videos, and other categories.
+By using the same structure and colours, the coded version is fundamentally the same as my hand-drawn data portrait, while I've added the delivery of displaying numbers, which is more intuitive than the originally drawn graph.*

 - How did you decide which interactive elements to use?

 - What can a viewer learn by interacting with your sketch that they couldn't from your hand-drawn portrait?